theSatNav/drag-and-drop/drag_and_drop_application/README.md

 `npm run dev`

 ## About Development
 Since I have minimal experience in React/JS most of this development journey was a learning curve but I am proud of what I have created.
-I spent a lot of time experimenting with the technologies to properly understand before creating my final project
+I spent a lot of time experimenting with the technologies to properly understand before creating my final project.

+The responsiveness and understanding how `dnd-kit` worked was challenging since I was learning on the go but several tutorials were helpful.
+If I had more time to improve I would improve the colour scheme and intial size of shapes.
+In my opinion, this application looks better with a smaller screen size.
+However It is currently responsive and works on different screen sizes.

 ## Credits and References
 ### Shape images